 Problem 1: The once-a-year review

-Conducted in isolation, the annual appraisal is ineffective at best and demotivating at worse.
+Conducted in isolation, the annual appraisal is ineffective at best and demotivating at worst.
 A year is a long time.
 Can you remember what you posted on Facebook or Instagram this time last year?
 Even the very best managers would struggle to remember work completed 11 months ago.

 Fix: Continuous feedback and mid-year checkpoints

-Introduce tools where colleagues can feedback on other colleagues and managers can praise good work.
+Introduce tools where colleagues can give feedback on other colleagues and managers can praise good work.
 Crucially, this feedback must feed into the main reviews so both manager and employee have a clear reminder of all that’s happened since the last meeting.

 Similarly, holding a mid-year or quarterly review breaks up the pressure of the final year review.
-If you supplement this with mandating your managers to have 15 minute monthly check-in sessions with your workers, you’ve got the basis of continuous performance feedback.
+If you supplement this with mandating your managers to have 15 minute monthly check-in sessions with your workers, you’ve got the basis of continuous performance evaluation.

 Sounds like a lot of work?
 That’s a problem…